sinch/ios-proximity-tutorial/readme.md

     		_call.delegate = self;
 	}
 ```
-This is a really simple method and all pretty self explanatory, but once we make this call what happens?
+This is a simple method, but once we make this call, what happens?
 How do we know if we’re connected or not?
-Well, lucky for us there’s three delegate methods we can use to establish what’s happening!
-These three methods are callDidProgress, callDidEstablish and callDidEnd.
+Well, lucky for us, there are three delegate methods we can use to establish what’s happening.
+These three methods are callDidProgress, callDidEstablish, and callDidEnd.
 Go ahead and add all of these methods to the newFriends.m file.

 ```objective-c